rehierl/node-tree-outliner/88-todos.md

 <!-- ======================================================================= -->
 ## implementation specific

-(with regards to - parent containers)
+(with regards to - parent containers) - i.e. how to close inner sections

-`Section Node.parentSection` -
-a hint towards how it has to be implemented.

-An implementation does not have to keep references to all open sections at hand - i.e. as an ordered list of sections.

-An algorithm only needs to know what the parent section of the next subsequent node is - then use the `Section Section.parentSection` property -

-**TODO** -
-similar to if-then-else constructs in a programming language - rethink that thought! - sibling sections? - sectioning nodes belong to the parent section? -

 **TODO** -
 The exit event of any parent node always needs to check